OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/05-Enumerate_Infrastructure_and_Application_Admin_Interfaces.md

 Several tools can assist in identifying hidden administrator interfaces and functionality, including:

-- [OWASP ZAP - Forced Browse](https://www.zaproxy.org/docs/desktop/addons/forced-browse/) is a currently maintained use of OWASP's previous DirBuster project.
+- [ZAP - Forced Browse](https://www.zaproxy.org/docs/desktop/addons/forced-browse/) is a currently maintained use of OWASP's previous DirBuster project.
 - [THC-HYDRA](https://github.com/vanhauser-thc/thc-hydra) is a tool that allows brute-forcing of many interfaces, including form-based HTTP authentication.
 - A brute forcer is much more effective when it uses a good dictionary, such as the [Netsparker](https://www.netsparker.com/blog/web-security/svn-digger-better-lists-for-forced-browsing/) dictionary.